artdarek/oauth-4-laravel/README.md

 # OAuth wrapper for Laravel 4

+oauth-4-laravel is a simple wrapper for Lusitanian/[PHPoAuthLib](https://github.com/Lusitanian/PHPoAuthLib) witch provides oAuth support in PHP 5.3+ and is very easy to integrate with any project which requires an oAuth client.

 ## Usage

 Just follow the steps below and you will be able to get a [service class object](https://github.com/Lusitanian/PHPoAuthLib/tree/master/src/OAuth/OAuth2/Service) with this one rule: